bfd85364/23/README.md

-# this is javasctipt tutorial step 12
+# this is javasctipt tutorial 11